Azure/appservice-settings/README.md

 ]
  ```

-### Sample workflow to build and deploy a Node.js Web app to Azure using publish profile
+### Sample workflow to configure settings on an Azure Web App

 ```yaml
 # .github/workflows/configureAppSettings.yml